 Tower defense as a genre has gained a lot of traction in recent years, thanks in no small part to titles like Orcs Must Die, Revenge of the Titans, and Defense Grid: The Awakening making their rounds through Steam sales and indie bundles.
 The main gameplay mechanic of “here’s a wave of enemies, now kill them” is open-ended enough to be made to fit different settings, platforms, and demographics.
 Heck, even Plants vs. Zombies is a tower defense game in its own way.
 Apparently not content with making “just another tower defense game”, the team at Coffee Stain Studios have added in a unique twist with Sanctum and its successor Sanctum 2; the Sanctum series bills itself as the first tower defense/FPS fusion and for the most part, it lives up to the hype.

-Playing a bit of Sanctum 2’s campaign a few weeks back left me with mostly positive feelings about the game, and with good reason: it’s fun!
+mostly positive feelings about the game, and with good reason: it’s fun!
 In traditional tower defense style, each level tasks you with defending the “Core” from successive waves of enemies.
 Between waves you’ll be awarded resources which you’ll use to build a maze of blocks and towers to impede and attack your enemies as they approach the Core.
 If the Core takes too much enemy damage, it’s game over.

 But rather than simply sit back and cross your fingers during the enemy onslaught as you might in a more traditional tower defense game, Sanctum 2 lets you jump into the fray.
 This is where the FPS elements come in; armed with a primary weapon and a sidearm of your choice, you can directly attack your foes instead of relying purely on your towers.